garysoed/gs-ui/src/documentation.md

 Slots are slots used for shadow dom.
 If a `@slot` has no name, and there is only one `@slot` entry, that slot is considered to be the default slot.
 This means that any components with multiple slots must have all of its slots named.
+If a slot has no name, `_` is used for the name.

 ## Event